 As part of its Business Coaching Program, The Callaway Bank offered a 2-day business finance seminar called Profit Mastery to help owners learn how to better understand their finances and find ways to make their businesses more profitable without just selling more.
 The bank encouraged Beth to attend so she could improve her company.
 “This course lets you take your business to the next level,” Beth explained.
 Because her background was in art and graphic design, she was used to just running her business by how much money they had in their account.
 “I learned so much,” she said.
 The course even prepared her for what was coming next for her business: a company restructure.

 Restructure and Expansion

 Along with the business purchase, Beth needed to find a new location.
 The business had outgrown the old location, and they needed a larger home.
-Once Beth decided on the new location for the 1canoe2 office, Glenn worked with her to get a commercial real estate loan to buy the property and a separate construction loan for the renovation of the space– a really neat historic building in downtown Fulton.
-Once completed, the new location provide the 1canoe2 team with space for their main offices and shipping facilities, as well as a small retail area for the public.
+Once Beth decided on the new location for the 1canoe2 office, she contacted a Commercial Lender to get a commercial real estate loan to buy the property and a separate construction loan for the renovation of the space– a really neat historic building in downtown Fulton.
+Once completed, the new location provides the 1canoe2 team with space for their main offices and shipping facilities, as well as a small retail area for the public.

 Ready to grow your business?
 Contact our team today to learn how The Callaway Bank can help!